HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 <p class="note">"Consider a Web of inter-related home pages, each describing things of interest to a group of friends.
 Each new home page that appears on the Web tells the world something new, providing factoids and gossip that make the Web a mine of disconnected snippets of information.
 FOAF provides a way to make sense of all this."</p>

-Anecdotally, we can attribute a prominence of `foaf` markup in our results to sites running on older versions of the Drupal CMS; which historically added `typeof="foaf:image"` and `foaf:document` markup to its HTML by default.
+Anecdotally, we can attribute a prominence of `foaf` markup in our results to sites running on older versions of the Drupal CMS, which historically added `typeof="foaf:image"` and `foaf:document` markup to its HTML by default.

 ##### On other notable RDFa findings

 As well as FOAF properties, various other standards and syntaxes show up in our list.

-Notably, we can see several 'sioc' properties, such as `sioc:item` (0.24% of pages) and `sioc:useraccount` (0.03% of pages). <a hreflang="en" href="https://www.w3.org/Submission/sioc-spec/">SIOC</a> is a standard designed to describe structured data relating to _online communities_, such as message boards, forums, wikis and blogs.
+Notably, we can see several `sioc` properties, such as `sioc:item` (0.24% of pages) and `sioc:useraccount` (0.03% of pages). <a hreflang="en" href="https://www.w3.org/Submission/sioc-spec/">SIOC</a> is a standard designed to describe structured data relating to _online communities_, such as message boards, forums, wikis and blogs.

 We can also see a <a hreflang="en" href="https://www.w3.org/TR/skos-primer/">SKOS</a> property - `skos:concept` - on 0.04% of pages.
 SKOS is another standard, which aims to provide a way of describing taxonomies and classifications (e.g., tags, data sets, and so on).